Small boats and fishermen at the port of Palma at dawn

 Key question: Will the new cooperation between Madrid and Algiers relieve the Balearic Islands or merely shift the problems?

 In the early morning, when the foghorns still echo over Palma's harbor and fishermen count their nets over a first espresso, people here do not speak in abstract numbers but about people, boats and nights with engines running.
-The announcement to revive the repatriation agreement with Algeria and speed up data exchange sounds in Madrid like a clear administrative move.
+The announcement to revive the Spain-Algeria repatriation agreement and speed up data exchange sounds in Madrid like a clear administrative move.
 On the ground, at the quay, it sounds more complicated.

 What is already visible in the Balearic Islands